py2ai/py2ai.github.io/_posts/2021-04-08-WebCam-Video-Recorder-GUI.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: webcamgui
-summary:  This tutorial is about using opencv to capture video of webcam in Python
+description:  This tutorial is about using opencv to capture video of webcam in Python
 ---
 Hi friends!
 This GUI is dead simple because it will only capture the frames of video from the webcam to record it as mp4.
 Below is the code: